 The other thing that’s been able to do is help change the perception of how we’re viewed as an LP within our with our own enterprise.
 So we’ve now come to the point where other business partners are reaching out to us for insights into their problems and we’re becoming actively engaged in fixing operational issues that may them outside of a traditional loss prevention focus area, just because we have the data and it’s easy to get to when we talk about POS and sales data.
 You know you’re looking at your traditional discounts, coupons, loyalty issues, and then other operational controls by feeding in again those LP assessments, your incident report data you’re able to identify exceptions and shrink drivers that are going to impact the bottom line.
 One of the most exciting things that we’ve been able to do with Profitect over the last year so is build a predictive shrink model.

-Shrink Prediction, Data Visibility, And Ease of Usage With Prescriptive Analytics.
+Predicting Shrinkage in Retail, Data Visibility, And Ease of Usage With Prescriptive Analytics.

 So we’re able to now predict our shrink at a point in time with about eighty-five percent accuracy directional to where our number is going.
 We don’t have any other solution in our business that can give us that much surety of where our shrink is going.
 It’s also helped us plan budget and accrue at a better rate so at the end of the day our shareholders are actually getting value from the solution that we’ve invested in.